Rajiv Gandhi Foundation: Access to opportunities

 The foundation enables physically challenged young people to access better opportunities by awarding motorised vehicles.
-It was initiated with the support of corporate bodies and concerned individuals in 1992 and has helped over 2400 individuals access higher education and attain financial independence.

-Interact

-The Interact scholarship program supports children affected by conflict across the country.
-After 2005, it included another 160 children affected by the tsunami in the Andaman & Nicobar Islands and Puducherry.
-As of 2016, the foundation supports 2086 children across Andhra Pradesh, Manipur, Chhattisgarh, Assam, Nagaland, Jammu & Kashmir, Gujarat, Puducherry and the Andaman & Nicobar Islands.
-In addition to scholarships, on-going psycho-social support, orientation in and exposure to, various professions, placements, academic support, and internships are also provided.

 Natural resource management

 The Rajiv Gandhi Foundation has been working on issues of livelihoods and Natural Resource Management since 2001.
 This programme was implemented in backward villages in Jaipur, Pali and Karoli districts of Rajasthan which faced serious environmental degradation.
 A third party evaluation revealed the significant impact in the lives of the targeted families.
 In order to scale up this transformative work, RGF set up Gram Gaurav on 19 December 2011.
 Gram Gaurav currently works in 74 villages located in Dang region of Karauli and Dholpur districts to augment water resources, conserve soil and enhance agriculture production.

 Rajiv Gandhi Cambridge Scholarship

 The foundation, in collaboration with Cambridge Commonwealth Trust offers two scholarships for Indian students to pursue MPhil and LLM at the University of Cambridge.

 Libraries

 Since 1993, the foundation has set up 1648 libraries in villages and slums across 22 states in India.
 In 2013, RGF partnered with Bill and Melinda Gates Foundation and worked with the public libraries in Barabanki and Rai Bareilly districts of Uttar Pradesh.
 It plans to open a library in each village of India.